InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 it will also be very fulfilling and will help you amplify your value contribution in your company.

-In that sense, we hope that this video inspired you to set off on a path towards becoming a TC as well.
-And if you're doubt, why not just try it out?

-We also hope that this video will help your organization understand the importance of having capable TCs for the success of any InnerSource initiative and the level of empowerment that this role requires.
+In that sense, we hope that this section inspired you to set off on a path towards becoming a TC.
+We also hope that this section helped your organization understand the importance of having capable TCs for the success of any InnerSource initiative and the level of empowerment that this role requires.